n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### version

 Number or array.
 If you have one version of your node, this can be a number.
-If you want to support multiple versions, turn this into an array, containing numbers for each node version.
+If you want to support more than one version, turn this into an array, containing numbers for each node version.

 n8n support two methods of node versioning, but declarative-style nodes must use the light versioning approach.
 Refer to [Node versioning](/integrations/creating-nodes/plan/node-versioning/) for more information.

 ### routing

-`routing` is an object used within an `options` array in an `operations` object.
+`routing` is an object used within an `options` array in operations and input field objects.
 It contains the details of the API call.

 The code example below comes from the [Declarative-style tutorial](/integrations/creating-nodes/build/declarative-style-node/).
 It sets up an integration with a NASA API.
 It shows how to use `requestDefaults` to set up the basic API call details, and `routing` to add information for each operation.